Installing BPFs from our CI

 $ cd udev-hid-bpf-*/

 The tarball provides a simple install.sh script that will install everything for you.
-This script provides a --dry-run option to only print what it’s about to do:
+This script provides a --dry-run option to only print what it’s about to do and an --interactive option to prompt for each file:

 --dry-run given, nothing will be installed and no command is run